View the dashboard

 .
 Turn on the Graph or the Table switch, or switch on both.
 When selecting Table view, you can also select the columns to include.

-Tip: When viewing both graph and table, select a row in the table under the graph, the corresponding measurement in the graph displays in bold.
+Tip: When viewing metrics as a graph and a table, select a row in the table under the graph.
+The corresponding measurement in the graph displays in bold.

 Export a widget